 Note: Midterm scores should be based on the midterm learning objectives.
 If a student has achieved all of the established midterm learning objectives by the midterm evaluation, they should receive their full mark (e.g. 3).
 Final scores should be based on final learning objectives.
 If a student has achieved all of the established final learning objectives by the final evaluation, they should receive their full mark (e.g. 3).
-If they have not achieved all of their final learning objectives by the final evaluation, they should receive their full mark (e.g. 3).
 If they have not achieved all of their final learning objectives by the final evaluation, a lower score may be given during the final evaluation (e.g. 2).
 Therefore, it is possible for students to have a higher score at midterm versus final.
 A score of 'U' may be used in instances where the student's performance in a particular competency is clearly unacceptable.
 A score of 'E' can be used in conjunction with a score of 3 if a student's performance clearly exceeds level 1 expectations (both should be circled).